Should U.S. Border Officers Have These Powers on Canadian Soil?

 How to Participate

-- Complete the online feedback form by the deadline.
+- Complete the online feedback form by January 16, 2026.

-- Submit feedback by email to preclearancereview-examenprecontrole@intervistas.com.
+- Email your feedback to preclearancereview-examenprecontrole@intervistas.com by the deadline.

 Submit Your Input